 - Payoneer.
 Another service similar to PayPal that is popular with employers, clients, affiliate marketers and freelancers in Kenya and the rest of the world.
 Some clients just like sending money to he freelancers they hire using Payoneer.
 The freelancers can then withdraw the money to their bank account in Kenya or use their Payoneer MasterCard debit card to withdraw money from an ATM account.

-Other services used by both freelancers and clients include Skrill and Transferwise.
+- Other services used by both freelancers and clients include Skrill and Transferwise (now Wise).

 Why is getting freelance jobs hard?